OwenMelbz/change-log-now/README.md

 ### Pluralisation

-By default we pluralise your trigger word before using it as a heading e.g. `Bug` becomes `Bugs` - you can turn this off by setting `pluraliseTrigger` to `false`.
+By default, we pluralise your trigger word before using it as a heading e.g. `Bug` becomes `Bugs` - you can turn this off by setting `pluraliseTrigger` to `false`.

+## To Do

+- Enforce consistent header orders,
+- Custom message formatter,
+- Control trigger location,